TheMintyMan/SnakeRoguelike/Documents/SnakeRogueLikeDoc/HUB.md

 [[Art]]

 Credits:

+Pseudo Programmers:

+Ronan Richardson
+Dear RSAA, Have you heard of Ronan?
+He's an pro Astrologist, Class Rep at ANU, Pseudo Programmer, My Tutor, he's a sagittarius, season 15 platinum 4 support in Overwatch

-Pseudo Programmers: Ronan Richardson, Benamin Anderson
+Benamin Anderson